eduherminio/Academic_ArtificialIntelligence/README.md

 Some of them require SFML and TGUI libraries.

-VS settings expect them to be located at `C:/External/gtest`.
+VS settings expect them to be located at `C:/External/sfml` and `C:/External/tgui`.

 Compiled versions of them (for VS2017) can be found at: